00fox/Ds2vJoy/README.md

 ![vJoy](Doc/4_Ds2vJoy_Mapping_Tools.png)

-Sort, order, add, delete, copy or edit (double click or menu) your mappings easily Or Move them to another tab (0-8, 0 is the first, always seen as 'Always')
+Order, add, delete, copy or edit (double click or right click menu) your mappings easily Or Move them to another tab (0-8, 0 is the first, always seen as 'Always')
-- Two different orders exist for each column
+- Two different views exist
-  - single click corresponds to single column natural ordering, except there isn't inverted order, you can proceed on several columns in succession
-  - clicking twice consecutively on the same, launch a programmed sort operation (see table below)
-  - for security reasons, you have to maintain the right button down and then left click on the column header (avoid unwanted sorts, while order is important in your mapping)
-    - Instead, with a simple left click, you change the view (one for mapping different of clone's) and get a 'Notice' column instead of 'vJoy+Tags'
-    - Then with a right click on an item, you can manage to add and view a note, comment, notice, reminder, game rule, combo description, etc. different for each (max 260 characters)
-    - Views (which one) are saved, and restored when you open the program again
-  - (vJoy only, RapidFire and Keymap use natural + reverse order without the need of right mouse button down)
+  - Each source, destination, tagg
+  - Each source, notice
+  - Swap between them by right clicking on the list and choosing 'Swap view' in the menu that will pop
 - Edit, delete, copy and move actions can process multiple mappings the same time
   - You can for example copy Square/Triangle/Circle/Cross and after edit all the copies the same time to add L1 as source, then you'll have L1+Square/L1+Triangle/L1+Circle/L1+Cross.
 After that, you'll just need to change the destination for each
   - When edit, editor is a blank one, and only touched values will be repercuted to the selection you've made before.
 You don't need to enter a valid DS/vJoy button